-5 Management Expenses
+6 Management Expenses

 Management expenses comprise administration fees charged by Datacom Employer Services Limited, and a share of the expenses of the Board.
-The expenses of the Board are apportioned to each scheme through a costing system, which equitably allocates the expenses based on membership and transaction numbers, and investment asset values.
+The Board's expenses are apportioned to each scheme through a costing system, which equitably allocates the expenses based on membership and transaction numbers, and investment asset values.